cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 - Even without inheritance of ACLs, some notion of relationships/containment between objects and groups could be very useful and not require the client to implement it.

-- Add an API that returns all objects and groups that refer to a particular user.